UXARRAY/uxarray/README.md

-UXarray aims to address the geoscience community need for tools that enable standard data analysis techniques to operate directly on unstructured grid data.
-UXarray provides Xarray styled functions to better read in and use unstructured grid datasets that follow standard conventions, including UGRID, MPAS, SCRIP, and Exodus formats.
+UXarray aims to address the geoscience community's need for tools that enable standard data analysis techniques to operate directly on unstructured grid data.
+UXarray provides Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions, including UGRID, MPAS, SCRIP, and Exodus formats.
 This effort is a result of the collaboration between Project Raijin (NCAR and Pennsylvania State University) and the SEATS Project (Argonne National Laboratory, UC Davis, and Lawrence Livermore National Laboratory).
-The UXarray team welcomes other community members to become part of this collaboration at any level of contribution.
+The UXarray team welcomes community members to become part of this collaboration at any level of contribution.

 UXarray is implemented in pure Python and does not explicitly contain or require